onurboyar/VarRedOpt/README.md

 In order to add antithetic variates to our framework and simulate asian options we need to slightly change the simulate.outer function given above.
-Antithetic Variates calls the simulation function twice with using opposite signed inputs.
-The q.outer parameter of our main function will be sim.AV.
+Antithetic Variates calls the simulation function twice by using opposite signed inputs.
+The q.outer parameter of our main function will be *sim.AV*.
 In order to specify the function to be simulated we need another parameter.
-This parameter is named as q.av.
+This parameter is named as *q.av*.
 It’s name includes av because this parameter is only needed when we are using sim.AV within our framework.
-We will give q.av = myq\_asian.
+We will give *q.av = myq\_asian* this time.
 The function now becomes

     simulate.outer(n=1e5, d=3, q.outer = sim.AV,
                    q.av = myq_asian,K = 100, ti = (1:3)/12, r = 0.03, sigma = 0.3, S0 = 100)